SF-2414

 Plain Language

-Employees have the right to request a copy of their own data that was primarily used by an ADS in a discipline, termination, or deactivation decision, covering the most recent 12-month period.
-Employers must fulfill the request.
-The right is limited to one request per 12-month period.
-This is a data access right — it enables employees to understand what data drove adverse automated decisions about them, supporting their ability to challenge or correct that data.
+Employees have the right to request a copy of the most recent 12 months of their own data that was primarily used by an ADS for discipline, termination, or deactivation decisions.
+The employer must provide the copy upon request.
+This right is limited to one request per 12-month period.
+This is a data access right — it allows employees to see what information drove adverse automated decisions about them, which is a prerequisite to challenging or correcting that data.

 Statutory Text